Henry Loomis (broadcasting executive)

-Early years
+Early life

 Loomis was born on April 19, 1919, in Tuxedo Park, New York.
 His father, Alfred Lee Loomis built a fortune financing public utilities and sold out just before the Wall Street crash of 1929.
 Alfred Loomis set up a physics laboratory in an old mansion where Henry worked with his father as a teenager on brain-wave research, including participating as a volunteer in his father's experiments.
 The two later took part in pioneering research on radar.

 Loomis attended Harvard University and left in 1940 during his senior year to enlist in the United States Navy.
 Harvard granted him an undergraduate degree in 1946 based on his radar instruction while in the navy.

+Career

 In the navy, he was on the staff of the Commander in Chief Pacific Fleet Headquarters in Pearl Harbor.
 Loomis was responsible for the creation of training materials for radar, and worked with pilots and officers on ships to help overcome their wariness of the technology and develop their skills in its use.
 Loomis was awarded the Bronze Star Medal and left the navy with the rank of lieutenant commander.